HassanAthmani/InstaPy/README.md

 <br />
 <p>

-	**Install this particular version using the following command:
+	Install this particular version using the following command:
-	<br />ps: git needs to be installed in the system.
+	ps: git needs to be installed in the system.

 	pip install git+git@github.com:HassanAthmani/InstaPy.git@master
 </p>